Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation

 \subsection{Global out-degree bound}

 We now bound the maximum out-degree over the entire execution of $A$.

-\begin{thm} Assume there exist a parameter $H>0$ such that every call to $A$ that occurs while processing the stream $\mathcal G$ (including recursive calls) satisfies one of the following: \begin{enumerate} \item the call is trivial; \item the call is $(H,T)$-bounded for some threshold $T\ge 0$. \end{enumerate}
+\begin{thm} Assume there exists a parameter $H>0$ such that every call to $A$ that occurs while processing the stream $\mathcal G$ satisfies one of the following: \begin{enumerate} \item the call is trivial; \item the call is $(H,T)$-bounded for some threshold $T\ge 0$. \end{enumerate}

 Then for every update index $i$,

 \end{thm}

 \begin{proof} Index all calls to $A$ (top-level and recursive) as $C_1,C_2,\dots,C_M$.
 Let $\overline H_0:=\overline G_0$, and for each $j\in[M]$ let $\overline H_j$ denote the orientation output by call $C_j$.
 Let $p_j$ be the potential function of $\overline H_j$.
 Note that each update output $\overline G_i$ is the output of some call in the list, so it suffices to bound $\max_v d^+_{\overline H_j}(v)$ for all $j$.